The Beautiful Nizamuddin Basti Walk in Delhi: a hidden gem

-Every thursday and sunday night thousands of people come here to listen to the qawalli’s.
-Sufi devotees perform the religious songs with passion and faith.
+Every thursday and sunday night thousands of people come here to listen to the qawalli’s when Sufi devotees perform religious songs with passion and faith.

-The Hope project India and the Nizamuddin Basti walk
+The Hope project in Nizamuddin Basti

 We could also see the children’s day care center and the evening computer classes.
 The center was very lively and many people seem to benefit from it.
 It’s a small NGO, but even after a short visit you can feel they make an impact and play an important role in this community.